THRUST YOUR SPEAR AT EVIL

 Christ has redeemed you from every curse of the law (Gal.
 3:13).
 Therefore, you don’t have any curse on your head.
 What you now have on your head is God’s blessings.

 Solomon testifies, “Blessings are on the head of the righteous, but violence covers the mouth of the wicked.”
-(Pr.
+(Prov.
 10:6 NKJV).

 When Balaam saw that all his attempts to place a curse upon the children of Israel were unsuccessful, because of his inordinate desire or lust for the king’s gifts, he counselled and taught Balak to put a stumbling block before the children of Israel by enticing them to eat things sacrificed to idols and their men to commit sexual immorality with the women of Moab (Rev. 2:14).

 According to the counsel of Balaam, while the children of Israel abode in Shittim, the people of Moab invited them to the sacrifices of their gods and they ate and bowed to their gods and committed harlotry with the women of Moab.
 Consequently, the fierce anger of God was aroused against Israel.